dnguyen800/dnguyen800.github.io/_posts/2019-04-14-multiroom-audio.md

 	    <figure class="align-left">
           <img src="assets\images\product-photo\sonos-one.jpg" alt=""/>
         <figcaption>
-          The Sonos One. <b>|  Sonos</b>
+          The Sonos One. <strong>|  Sonos</strong>
         </figcaption>
         </figure>
 		<h3>Sonos</h3>
-		<p>I don’t own any Sonos products because I’m happy (for now) with my cheap Chromecast Built-in speakers, but if I were willing to spend over $1,000 then I would look into getting Sonos One speakers and a sound bar for my setup.
+		<p>I don’t own any <a href="https://amzn.to/2XWn1Gt">Sonos products</a> because I’m happy (for now) with my cheap Chromecast Built-in speakers, but if I were willing to spend over $1,000 then I would look into getting Sonos One speakers and a sound bar for my setup.
 The sound quality is likely better than Chromecast speakers and Amazon Echo, though the voice assistant function is either bad or non-existent.
 Check out Amazon reviews to get an idea of the complaints.
 I'm going to assume that Sonos makes a good speaker but a terrible voice assistant, which that may be acceptable to those who don’t want a speaker listening in at all times.</p>
 	</div>
 	<div class="6u$ 12u$(small)">
 	    <figure class="align-left">
           <img src="assets\images\product-photo\amazon-echo-1st.jpg" alt=""/>
         <figcaption>
-          The Amazon Echo. <b>|  Amazon</b>
+          The Amazon Echo. <strong>|  Amazon</strong>
         </figcaption>
         </figure>
 		<h3>Amazon Echo</h3>
-		<p>I think Amazon Echo's multi-room music feature is much more reliable than Chromecast, but it only works with a few services: Spotify, Amazon Music Unlimited, TuneIn, iHeartRadio and Pandora.
+		<p>I think <a href="https://amzn.to/2WcI1Zf">Amazon Echo's</a> multi-room music feature is much more reliable than Chromecast, but it only works with a few services: Spotify, Amazon Music Unlimited, TuneIn, iHeartRadio and Pandora.
 Support for Spotify took some time to complete--support was announced on August 2017, but wasn't rolled out until December 2017.
 Another downside to Amazon's implementation is that Amazon Echo speakers are locked to one Amazon & Spotify account and don't allow casting from guests.
 When I visited my friend's house, I couldn't cast music from my phone to the Echo speaker because of this issue.
 Voice control works, but I prefer having more options.

 Amazon's multi-room audio solution doesn't support Plex for local music, so I couldn't use it with my solution. </p>
   </div>